5 Pointers for Flawless Hair Post-Workout

 Sneak in Hair Treatments

-As all millennial woman know, mastering all of our desired tasks can only be done my multitasking and hitting the gym is no different.
-Instead of carving out 30 minutes for a deep treatment, apply product to hair before you sweat and rinse out post-workout.
+As most millennial women know, mastering all of our desired tasks can only be done with multitasking and hitting the gym is no different.
+Instead of carving out 30 minutes for a deep treatment, apply product to your hair before you sweat and rinse out post-workout.
 “Providing hair with extra moisture during a low to medium intensity workout can be a great way to kill two birds with one stone,” says Vacarro.
 “Use a leave-in conditioner or oil on damp hair while tossing hair in a bun so the hair can full absorb the product during your workout.”

 Gauge Your Sweat Levels